SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models: SkipKV: Methodology

 \subsection{Batch Grouping for Multi-batch Decoding}

 For each sample in a batch the \emph{valid} KV budget is given by, $B' = B - \Delta_{pad}$, with $\Delta_{pad}$ being the sample's padding token count.
 For any sample, $\Delta_{pad}$ is given by,

-where $N_p$ and $N^{max}_p$ represent the prefill sample size of current sample and that with maximum prefill length in a batch.
-Clearly, $\Delta_{pad}$ can be a high for a batch with high prefill length variability.
-Thus to reduce wasteful padding count we propose the batch grouping strategy.
-In specific, we rearrange all the samples by first \textit{sorting in increasing order of} thir prefill length.
-We then use this sorted sample space to \textit{group} them into batches of size $bs$.
-As shown in Eq. \ref{eqa:batch_padding}, due to reduced difference between $N^{max}_p$ and $ N_p$, the padding token count reduces yielding increased $B'$.
-Fig.~\ref{fig:grouping} illustrates a sample rearrangement example in batch grouping.
-In experimental Section \ref{sec:ablation} we empirically validate the effectiveness of increased $B'$ in improving LRM's accuracy for multi-batch decoding.
+where $N_p$ and $N_p^{\max}$ denote the prefill length of the current sample and the maximum prefill length within a batch, respectively.
+When prefill lengths vary significantly across samples, the resulting padding overhead $\Delta_{\text{pad}}$ can be substantial, reducing the effective KV budget.

+To mitigate this inefficiency, we propose a batch grouping strategy that minimizes wasteful padding.
+Specifically, we first \textit{sort} all samples in increasing order of their prefill lengths, and then \textit{group} them into batches of size $bs$ based on this ordering.
+As shown in Eq.~\eqref{eqa:batch_padding}, reducing the gap between $N_p^{\max}$ and $N_p$ lowers the padding overhead, thereby increasing the effective budget $B'$.
+Fig.~\ref{fig:grouping} illustrates an example of this sample rearrangement.
+In §\ref{sec:ablation} we empirically validate the effectiveness of increased $B'$ in improving LRM accuracy for multi-batch decoding.